 See Sample Responses: VCAA English Language Exams

 According to the assessors, it is important to set up a “framework” to guide the discussion.
 They suggest including context, register and social purpose in the introduction.
-It is acknowledged that meaning must guide the discussion.
-So, too, must a broad focus on concepts.
+It is acknowledged that meaning, and the text’s various social purposes – some more obvious than others – must guide the discussion.
+So, too, must a broad focus on the “framework” and the concepts.

 Generally the more you isolate linguistic features and subsystems, the more generic your discussion.